Lord Dunmore's War (1774) Historical Marker

 Following the battle, Lord Dunmore arrived at Point Pleasant and crossed the Ohio river traveling towards the Shawnee villages with his army.
 He stopped and created Camp Charlotte, where he demanded that the Shawnee come and discuss terms.
 The Shawnee, Seneca, and Mingo agreed in the Treaty of Fort Stanwix that they would only settle and hunt west of the Ohio River, allowing the land east of the river to be settled by white colonists.
 Some historians would claim that Lord Dunmore's War was the first act of the Revolutionary War, but it is more commonly depicted as another conflict between Native American tribes and encroaching colonial settlers.

-The map marker commemorating the war is located in Gallipolis, Ohio, while other monuments can be found at Point Pleasant, West Virginia.
+The map marker commemorating the war is located in Gallipolis, Ohio, near the Gallia County Courthouse.
+Other monuments can be found at Point Pleasant, West Virginia.

 "About the Dunmore's War" (Virginia Payrolls/Public Service Claims, 1775) Collection.
 Accessed August 05, 2016. http://www.lva.Virginia.gov/public/guides/opac/aboutdunmorewar.htm.

 The Dunmore War 1774 Historical Marker.
 Accessed August 05, 2016. https://www.hmdb.org/marker.asp?MarkerID=20825.

 “Lord Dunmore’s War and the Battle of Point Pleasant.”
 Ohio Valley Central.
 Accessed May 17, 2018. http://www.ohiohistorycentral.org/w/Lord_Dunmore%27s_War_and_the_Battle_of_Point_Pleasant.